00 / Start HereStart here

 01

-Bitcode is a market system for source-backed technical intelligence
+Bitcode is a market for measured technical knowledge

-A Source Share is not a file upload, a tokenized repo, or a generic AI answer.
-It is a measured claim that a piece of technical source can satisfy a Read under auditable proof and settlement rules.
+An AssetPack is not a raw file upload, a tokenized repository, or a free-form AI answer.
+It is a measured, source-safe knowledge commodity that can satisfy a reviewed Need under auditable proof and settlement rules.

 Why this matters